 If you live in a house built since the 1920s it probably has “cavity walls”, i.e. an air cavity at least 50 mm (2 inches) wide between the inner and outer skins of the building.
 This cavity can be filled with a solid foam that traps air in tiny bubbles and therefore insulates the wall.
 Cavity wall insulation is the second most cost-effective, low risk, measure (after loft insulation) that can be used to keep homes cool.

-If your house has a solid brick wall (you can tell from the pattern of the external brickwork: in a solid wall the bricks are laid alternately end-on and sideways-on ), insulation can be applied either from the inside (making the rooms slightly smaller) or the outside.
+If your house was built before about 1923 and has a solid brick wall (you can tell from the pattern of the external brickwork: in a solid wall the bricks are laid alternately end-on and sideways-on ), insulation can be applied either from the inside (making the rooms slightly smaller) or the outside.
 These are more complex undertakings and you should seek professional advice before deciding to go down this route.
 Find out more here.

 You will save on emissions in summer only if insulating the exterior walls prevents you from using air-conditioning or fans.
 However, you should also need less heating in winter which will reduce your emissions further.

 It costs around £1000 to install cavity-wall insulation but it can pay for itself within 5 years.